Corporate tax avoidance and development: opening Pandora’s box

 Furthermore, the overall addiction to these numbers damages organisations as it undermines their own internal integrity and understanding of issues, and ultimately our trust in them.

 There are positive signs that a next generation of analysis and informed public debate could emerge.
-The Financial Transparency Coalition brings together many of the civil society organizations internationally working on issues of tax avoidance and illicit financial flows and offers a forum for building and sharing knowledge and potentially for holding each other accountable and preventing misunderstandings being spread.
+The Financial Transparency Coalition brings together many of the civil society organisations internationally working on issues of tax avoidance and illicit financial flows and offers a forum for building and sharing knowledge and potentially for holding each other accountable and preventing misunderstandings being spread.
 The set of NGOs (and donors) working on tax and development is growing to include those focused on transparency and accountability, who are committed to the ‘eat your your own dogfood’ principle on openness.
 Organisations with serious research chops such as the Center for Global Development and the CHR Michelsen Institute and university based institutions like the International Centre for Tax and Development and the Oxford University Centre for Business Taxation bring academic discipline.
 Tax professionals and their organisations are increasingly willing to contribute to constructive debates and technical collaboration.

 My own experience is that while historically any critique of tax dodging figures has been seen as something to be rebutted and rejected, organisations such as Oxfam and Action Aid are becoming more willing to revisit claims which are clearly mistakes.
 And recently when I brought it to the attention of Alex Cobham and Owen Barder at the Center for Global Development that they were making some really weird claims about trade mispricing of copper by Swiss traders they took my concerns seriously and are now working on revising the report.